Ace Cash Price Reaches $0.25 on Exchanges (ACEC)

-Ace Cash (ACEC) traded flat against the U.S. dollar during the one day period ending at 11:00 AM E.T. on August 26th.
-In the last week, Ace Cash has traded flat against the U.S. dollar.
-Ace Cash has a total market cap of $49.69 million and $789.64 worth of Ace Cash was traded on exchanges in the last day.
-One Ace Cash token can now be purchased for about $0.25 or 0.00001426 BTC on cryptocurrency exchanges.
+Ace Cash (ACEC) traded flat against the U.S. dollar during the twenty-four hour period ending at 17:00 PM E.T. on August 26th.
+One Ace Cash token can currently be purchased for about $0.25 or 0.00001426 BTC on popular cryptocurrency exchanges.
+During the last seven days, Ace Cash has traded flat against the U.S. dollar.
+Ace Cash has a total market capitalization of $49.69 million and $789.64 worth of Ace Cash was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.